Before returning to Senegal, nine former skirmishers were received at the Élysée.

 “Today, it’s official, it’s official: they will be able to return at the end of the month.
 Finally”, rejoiced Fatou Biramah, a spokesperson for the Association for Memory and History.
 Senegalese skirmishers.

 “Our dear and tender, our grandpas, our elders, were received by the President of the Republic.
 Everything was moving.
 It was a tender moment, it was sweet.
-The President paused (compared to the controversies targeting him in France, in particular about the pension reform, editor’s note).
+The President paused (compared to the controversies targeting him in France, in particular regarding the pension reform, editor’s note).
 He listened to them, and above all, he thanked them”, she said.

-The nine men, aged 85 to 96 according to the association, will soon begin a “permanent return trip to Senegal” after a life spent in France, which they served as soldiers during the wars of decolonization, mainly in Indochina. and in Algeria.
+The nine men, aged 85 to 96 according to the association, will soon begin a “permanent return trip to Senegal” following a life spent in France, which they served as soldiers during the wars of decolonization, mainly in Indochina. and in Algeria.

 Maintenance of the minimum old-age allowance